fcole90/fcole90/README.md

 ### Hi there 👋
-I'm Fabio Colella and I'm a MSc Student in Computer Science / Machine Learning.
-I like studying about HCI, interactive Machine Learning and game development.
+MSc Student in CS with a human touch.
+Software development, interactive ML, HCI and UI.
 Team worker, curious, creative and thinking out of the box.

 You can find me also on
   - **in** -  https://www.linkedin.com/in/fcole90/ (Academic and work achievements)